Section I: Governance Structure

 Fax: (718) 246-6351

-Research Interests: Wendi Williams, PhD, is a counseling psychologist and is on faculty at Long Island University – Brooklyn in the Department of Counseling and School Psychology.
+Wendi S. Williams, PhD, is a counseling psychologist and is on faculty at Long Island University – Brooklyn in the Department of Counseling and School Psychology.
 Her work centers on the development, implementation and evaluation of school and community-based health and educational interventions that promote optimal health and well-being among urban youth and their families and the practitioners that will work with them.
 She engages research for action and social change and implements interventions that build critical consciousness among participants.
 Her intent is to facilitate awareness about the connection between physical, mental and spiritual health and wellness among populations disconnected from these relationships.

 Earlise Ward, PhD